Installation

 The

-functions correctly on your system:$ pytest tests/integration -m "not nightly and not wg3"
+climate-assessmentfunctions correctly on your system:$ poetry run pytest tests/integration -m "not nightly and not wg3"

 Credits